What is travel insurance?

 Travel protection insurance (also sometimes called vacation insurance) is special insurance that you buy to cover things that can go wrong when you travel.
 Overseas travel insurance provides insurance for traveling abroad, but domestic coverage is also available.
 It typically covers anything from lost luggage to emergency evacuation and health for serious medical emergencies.
 I describe the full range of things that can be covered in my Complete Guide to Buying the Best Travel Insurance below.

 Please note that some of the links below may be affiliate links.
 At no additional cost to you I earn a small commission if you make a purchase.
-If you are ready to book your trip and would like to support this website in some way, using these links is one way to do that.
 Read my Disclaimer for more information.

 Why buying travel insurance is essential